History of Australian Indigenous Art by Mandel Aboriginal Art Gallery

 This ancient form of art illustrates the motifs of the indigenous people of this period such as birds, animals, mythological creatures and other designs closely associated with their daily lives.

 Historically, Indigenous Australians have been subject to constant changes and adaptability and this momentum can also be applied to Aboriginal art and culture.
 In the present aboriginal art spans across a vast array of avenues and displays the richness and contrast of the Indigenous heritage also highlighting the differences between language groups and territorial landscapes.

-There are different channels that indigenous artists gain their creativity in the production of their works ranging from what we term as “traditional” origins –such as rock art and body painting ( Body painting is still in use today especially for ceremonies) and from many current fields of modern society.
+There are different channels that indigenous artists gain their creativity in the production of their works ranging from what we term as “traditional” origins –such as and body painting (Body painting is still in use today especially for ceremonies) and from many current fields of modern society.